All Episodes

 If the government is involved in handing out money, you can kiss it goodbye.

-You need it in your small businesses, you need it in your your banks loaning money, and it's not happening.
+You need it in your banks loaning money, and it's not happening.

-Uh all of what she says is true.
+All of what she says is true.

 One of the reasons is the money supply is way up, but there's less and less of it circulating in the private sector.

-It's all in the hands of government and it's being spent by them.
+It's all in the hands of government, and it's being spent by them.

-And the Obama administration has floated something that they were uh talking about during the campaign, and and then shortly after uh President Obama was inaugurated, and it's this a $3,000 tax credit or cut for every employee hired.
+And the Obama administration has floated something that they were talking about during the campaign and then shortly after President Obama was inaugurated.

 They hire people because they have work that needs to be done.

-To say that somebody's gonna go out and spend whatever it's gonna cost to hire somebody, plus the benefit package, health care and all for $3,000 tax break.
+To say that somebody's going to go out and spend whatever it's going to cost to hire somebody, plus the benefit package, health care, for a $3,000 tax break when sales are down, it just isn't going to happen.

-And that's that's like band-aid.
+And that's like Band-Aid.

-And the Wall Street Journal piece on this goes on and on and on in greater detail about what ought to be done with uh with businesses and hiring and so forth, and and clearly uh what needs to happen is there needs to be an atmosphere, there needs to be a climate, if you will, of growth opportunity in the market.
+And the Wall Street Journal piece on this goes on and on and on in greater detail about what ought to be done with businesses and hiring and so forth.

 People need to feel confident that they can invest in their business, hire new people, or do whatever.

-And right now they just don't have it.
+And right now, they just don't have it.

 People in business are not stupid.

-And meanwhile, news from the ChICOMs.
+And meanwhile, news from the Chikoms.

-China's super rich have bounced back from the I can't believe I am reading about this.
+China's super rich have bounced back from the, I can't believe I am reading about this.

 I cannot believe I'm reading.

-China's super rich have bounced back from the financial crisis with a vengeance, and the Chicoms now have more known dollar billionaires than any other country except us, according to a new report released on Tuesday.
+China's super rich have bounced back from the financial crisis with a vengeance, and the Chikoms now have more known dollar billionaires than any other country except us, according to a new report released on Tuesday.

 Our bar on the graph is going in the opposite direction of a communist country.